Moving to Greater Houston, Texas: Your Complete 2026 Relocation Guide

 Houston's suburbs offer top-rated school districts, master-planned communities, and significantly lower housing costs than the Inner Loop.
 The trade-off is longer commutes and a car-dependent lifestyle.

 - Katy: The most popular family suburb in Houston.
-Katy ISD is an A+-rated district with 88,000+ students.
+Katy ISD is an A-rated district (A+ on Niche) with 96,000+ students.
 Master-planned communities like Cinco Ranch, Cross Creek Ranch, and Elyson.
 Median home price: ~$350,000.
 30 miles west of Downtown on I-10.

 - Sugar Land: Affluent, diverse suburb in Fort Bend County.
 Fort Bend ISD is highly rated.
 Town Square offers walkable dining and shopping.
 Median home price: ~$380,000.
 Strong Asian American community.
 25 miles southwest of Downtown.

 - League City: Located between Houston and Galveston along I-45.
-Clear Creek ISD is A-rated.
+Clear Creek ISD is TEA B-rated (88/100, 2025) with multiple A-rated campuses including Clear Falls and Clear Lake High.
 Close to NASA Johnson Space Center and the Bay Area.
 Median home price: ~$330,000.
 Appeals to aerospace professionals and families who want proximity to the coast.

 Young Professionals